EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

   businesses or the city to attract more tourists and locals.

 - **Share:**
-    - Once they have recorded an itinerary, the tourists can publish it on the application.
-They will talk about TripTracker to their friends and family and motivate them to download the application to share the paths they have recorded.
+    - Once the itinerary recorded, the tourists can publish it on the application.
+They will talk about TripTracker to their friends and family and motivate them to download the application to share the paths they recorded.
     - Professionals will also share the application with other professionals to promote their city and their businesses, thereby attracting more tourists and locals.